SABS-R3/software-engineering-day2/_episodes/04-functional-python.md

 ~~~
 {: .output}

-To look at the reasons why you might choose to use a generator comprehension, we'll use some more IPython magics to investigate the performance of the different comprehensions.
+To look at the reasons why you might choose to use a generator comprehension, we'll use some **IPython magics** to investigate the performance of the different comprehensions.

+> ## IPython Magics
+> IPython is an extension to the normal Python interpreter which provides us with some extra functionality, including the ability to measure the time taken to run sections of code.
+>
+> To run these examples, we'll need to install IPython inside our virtual environment.
+> To install IPython:
+>
+> ~~~
+> cd code
+> python3 -m venv venv
+> source venv/bin/activate
+> pip3 install ipython memory-profiler
+> ~~~
+> {: .language-bash}
+>
+> To run the IPython interpreter:
+>
+> ~~~
+> ipython
+> ~~~
+> {: .language-bash}
+>
+> If you're familiar with Jupyter Notebooks, you can use one of those instead, as they provide the same extensions as the IPython interpreter.
+{: .callout}

 If we initialise and fully iterate over each comprehension, the time taken is very similar.